-This cake is for two types of people: first it is for anyone looking to make an easy dinosaur cake.
+This cake is for two types of people: first it is for anyone looking to make an easy to decorate dinosaur cake.
 Secondly it's for those that love the peanut butter and chocolate combo!
 This rich cake keeps for ages and is dense and moist with peanut butter flavour.
 It's spread with a peanut butter chocolate ganache that dreams are made of!

 How to make a 3D dinosaur cake